 Identify the required mathematics major courses chosen for inclusion and supply a rationale for the selection of this particular set of mathematics or mathematics education courses.
-Provide a rationale for how these courses align with specific elements of the NCTM CAEP Standards (2012) and with NCTM CAEP Mathematics Content for Secondary, Middle Grades, or Elementary Mathematics Specialist.
+Provide a rationale for how these courses align with specific components of the NCTM Standards (2020) for Middle Level or Secondary.
 (Limit to one page.)